 The banner on Silca’s website

-CFR creates its recycled carbon fiber by grinding up race cars, bike frames, aerospace carbon fiber waste, and filtering out all the impurities because the waste stream even enters the state-of-the-art reactor located in CFR’s new recycling facility in Tazewell, TN.
+CFR creates its recycled carbon fiber by grinding up race cars, bike frames, aerospace carbon fiber materials, and filtering out all the impurities in the state-of-the-art reactor located in CFR’s new recycling facility in Tazewell, TN.
 CFR’s carbon fiber is at least 95% pure and perfect for many manufacturing applications.